-IT teams can decide where to run each layer of required security – either on-premises in branch offices, or centrally in the data center or co-location point-of-presence (PoP).
-For example, compute-intensive services such as malware sandboxing, intrusion prevention (IPS) and AV filtering can be run centrally, while key branch services like firewall and secure web gateway, can be run locally, with the overall set of layered security services defined centrally with a simple policy template.
+IT teams can decide where to run each layer of required security – either on-premises in branch offices or centrally in the data center or co-location point-of-presence (PoP).
+For example, compute-intensive services such as malware sandboxing, intrusion prevention (IPS), and AV filtering can be run centrally, while key branch services like firewall and secure web gateway, can be run locally, with the overall set of layered security services defined centrally with a simple policy template.

-CONTEXTUALLY AWARE SECURITY FABRIC
+CONTEXT-AWARE SECURITY FABRIC

 For example, IT can deploy contextual network and security policies for specific users and devices, like anti-virus and URL-filtering, when utilizing certain site-to-site or Internet links.
-The IT security team can even set unique security policies, differentiated services and security service-chains for guest access, corporate access and partner access networks at the branch.
-This enables the enterprise to meet business security and compliance policies – all with a single unified software platform.
+The IT security team can even set unique security policies, differentiated services, and security service-chains for guest access, corporate access, and partner access networks at the branch.
+The ability to understand the context of access enables the enterprise to meet business security and compliance policies – all within a single unified software platform.

-For example, branch bandwidth can be doubled in minutes either automatically, or using commands from the central provisioning portal – with no truck roll or appliance swap-out.
+For example, branch bandwidth can be doubled in minutes either automatically or using commands from the central provisioning portal – with no truck roll or appliance swap-out.
 If a branch needs more capacity due to a network traffic spike, the SD-WAN can automatically scale up to meet the demand.
 When the network spike subsides, the SD-WAN will scale down as needed.

-Multi-Tenancy enables the partitioning of a single network to support multiple customers, departments and job functions, with each customer or user only able see and manage their own tenant segment.
+Multi-Tenancy enables the partitioning of a single network to support multiple customers, departments, and job functions, with each customer or user only able to see and manage their tenant segment.
 Secure SD-WAN is a carrier-grade solution with full multi-tenancy at both the head-end and branch.
-Service providers operating SD-WAN managed services and large enterprises operating different SD-WANs for separate business entities, can support up to 250 customers per single 1RU server running the Secure SD-WAN controller.
+Service providers operating SD-WAN managed services and large enterprises operating different SD-WANs for separate business entities can support up to 250 customers per single 1RU server running the Secure SD-WAN controller.

-FLEXIBLE AND DISTRIBUTED SERVICE ARCHITECTURE
+A FLEXIBLE AND DISTRIBUTED SERVICE ARCHITECTURE

-For example, compute-intensive services such as anti-virus and IPS can run centrally, while services that are key in the branch, like application identification, SD-WAN, routing and firewall, can run locally.
-In addition, Secure SD-WAN can integrate critical network services using service chain definitions for local and remote functions, depending on the business need.
+For example, compute-intensive services such as anti-virus and IPS can run centrally, while services that are key in the branch, like application identification, SD-WAN, routing, and firewall, can run locally.
+Also, Secure SD-WAN can integrate critical network services using service chain definitions for local and remote functions, depending on the business need.

 CENTRALIZED, AUTOMATED OPERATIONS

-A software-defined and NFV-based approach to SD-WAN simplifies provisioning of branch devices, and delivers network and security services from a single point of control.
+A software-defined and NFV-based approach to SD-WAN simplifies the provisioning of branch devices and delivers network and security services from a single point of control.
 This avoids the need for technical personnel on-site to deploy and configure the solution.
-Instead, SD-WAN services can be deployed, bandwidth and service capacity increased or enhanced with additional functions automatically, all without requiring any on-site presence, hardware refreshes or manual interaction.
+Instead, SD-WAN services can be deployed (bandwidth and service capacity increased or enhanced with additional functions automatically) all without requiring any on-site presence, hardware refreshes, or manual interaction.